-Black Diamond Mines is a very popular park just outside Antioch.
+The very popular Black Diamond Mines Preserve is in the hills above Antioch.
 Old mines and the now-empty sites of mining towns are scattered throughout the park.
-The park has a nice mixture of oak woodlands and rolling grass-covered hills, with great views of Antioch and the surrounding hills.
+There’s a nice mixture of oak woodlands and rolling grass-covered hills, with great views of Antioch and the surrounding hills.

 The park’s main mining-related sight is the Hazel Atlas Mine.
 The open part of the mine is a long tunnel with an impressive series of chambers branching off of the end.
-Normally the mine can only be visited by taking a $5, 90-minute tour given at 12 noon and 3 pm.
-However, four times a year the park has open houses during which you can walk through the mine at any time for free.
-The Greathouse Visitor Center is in a smaller, but still pretty impressive, mine tunnel, for free without a reservation.
+The mine can only be seen by reserving a $5, 1-hour tour.
+However, you can also visit the Greathouse Visitor Center, a smaller, but still pretty impressive, mine tunnel, for free without a reservation.

 The park also has five old town sites.
 No sign of the towns remain; all that’s left are rather unattractive patches of bare ground and piles of mine tailings.